faucetsdn/poseidon/README.md

 Configure Poseidon for your preferred settings.
 Open `/opt/poseidon/poseidon.config` (add the Poseidon prefix if you specified one).

 If you're planning to use BCF, change values in the `Poseidon` and `Bcf` sections.
 If using Faucet, make sure to minimally change the `controller_mirror_ports` to match the switch name and port number of your mirror port.
-Regardless of which controller you choose, you will need to update the `collector_nic` in the `vent` section to match the interface name of the NIC your mirror port is connected to.
+Regardless of which controller you choose, you will need to update the `collector_nic` in the `poseidon` section to match the interface name of the NIC your mirror port is connected to.

 Step 3: